› Humira (adalimumab) is effective in reducing symptoms in all of its approved indications.

 › As with all injection medicines, store securely away from children and throw away used syringes in an FDA-approved sharps disposal container, and not in the trash.

-› Keep the Orencia (abatacept) self-injection refrigerated, and let it rest at room temperature for 30 minutes before using it.
+› Keep Enbrel (etanercept) refrigerated, but let it rest at room temperature for 30 to 60 minutes before using it.
+Enbrel (etanercept) should not be used if kept at room temperature for longer than 14 days.